Medical and Healthcare Academic Programs

 Department of Clinical & Social Sciences in Psychology

-Degree type: PhD
+Degree type: PhD (Doctor of Philosophy)

 The primary goal of our graduate program in Clinical and Social Sciences in Psychology is to provide highly qualified applicants a broad range of coursework, research experience, and practical training that will equip them to make independent contributions to psychology.
-Periodical Reading Room, Rush Rhees LibraryThe Department of Clinical and Social Sciences in Psychology offers PhD training in three areas of psychology: Clinical Psychology, Developmental Psychology, and Social-Personality Psychology.
+Periodical Reading Room, Rush Rhees LibraryThe Department of Clinical and Social Sciences in Psychology offers PhD training in four areas of psychology: Clinical Psychology, Developmental Psychology and Social-Personality Psychology.
 A program in Human Motivation cuts across the clinical and social areas.
 We offer specialized training in Developmental Psychopathology through our Clinical and Developmental degree programs, as well as training in Advanced Quantitative Methods.

 Telephone: 585-275-8649 | Program website | Institution website